 Bonus Weather Activity: Weather Tools

 Each day, I introduce a new weather tool.
-Students pull out the card and set them on their desks as we start the activity.
-I bring in a real-life example of the tool if possible and show them how it works.
+Students pull out the cards and set them on their desks as we start the activity.
+I bring in a real-life example of the tool, if possible, and show them how it works.
 Students get a chance to see it up close, and we bring it outside to test it out.

 Then we use the tool for the rest of the weather study, checking it each day.
 I show them how to read the tool and record their observations.
 These observations are fun to report on during our daily weather reports!